-90.445 Advanced Revenue Law S2 Hpw4 C3 Prerequisite: 90.444.
+90.445 Advanced Revenue Law S2 Hpw4 C3

+Prerequisite: 90.444.

 Areas of income tax introduced in 90.444 Elements of Income Tax Law in greater depth.
 Several areas of income tax law and other revenue law not touched on in the earlier subject.
-Topics: 1. taxation of partnerships, trusts and companies; 2. assignment of income; 3. tax avoldance and evasion - analysis of general, and specific, anti-avoidance legislation and penalties legislation; 4. an introduction to aspects of international tax including some international tax agreements; 5. more specialized work on capital gains tax.
+Topics: 1. taxation of partnerships, trusts and companies; 2. assignment of income; 3. tax avoidance and evasion - analysis of general, and specific, anti-avoidance legislation and penalties legislation; 4. an introduction to aspects of international tax including some international tax agreements; 5. more specialized work on aspects of capital gains tax.
 6. tax decision-making and review in the context of a mass decision making process.

 Students should have completed 90.401 Business Associations 1 or be taking that course concurrently with 90.445.
-Students who have completed 90.443 Taxation 2 are not permitted to take this subject for credit.